xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 <p>The underlying idea of linear transformations.</p>
 </center>

 These $2 \times 2$ matrices represent _linear transformations_.
-They're transformations in they way that they transform points from one coordinate to another, and they are linear in the sense that keep all grid lines parallel, evenly spaced and, well, linear after the transformation.
+They're transformations in they way that they transform points from one coordinate to another (well, [most of them at least](https://brilliant.org/wiki/eigenvalues-and-eigenvectors/)), and they are linear in the sense that keep all grid lines parallel, evenly spaced and, well, linear after the transformation.
 This is best seen through [video](https://youtu.be/kYB8IZa5AuE?t=227) and not stills.
 For this post you don't need to understand the mechanics of matrix-vector multiplication, but just understand that it represents some transformation on a point.

 ## Warping Images